 Remind Yourself Why

 You may need to buckle down and make some life changes to meet your goal.
 We know it’s difficult but keep your eyes on the prize.
 It will be so worth it when you’re able to achieve your savings goal and make that purchase.
 One of the biggest challenges will be sticking to your budget.
-For this, we made a list of effective ways to help you stay in control and maintain your budget.
+To help you with this, check out our article 5 Practical Must-Do’s To Help You Stick To Your Budget.

 Where To Put Your Money

 As mentioned previously, we recommend putting this money in a separate account from your spending money and any other savings.
 If you put your savings in a high yield savings account, your money will grow even more than in your regular savings account.

 Credit Karma offers a high yield savings account with no fees or minimums.
 The annual percentage yield (APY) is 1.8%, compared to the national average of 0.09%.
 With a yield 22 times the average, your savings will be growing much faster than most people’s.

 Financial freedom begins with good habits.Rebecca & Tiago, theloadedpig.com